 The TV special itself contained specially made commercials for Magnavox’s fall line, but Sinatra wasn’t the one doing the plugging.
 The special can be viewed on Youtube, but all the commercials have been removed, and the torrent of the complete show available on a private tracker currently lacks seeders.
 Thankfully, Youtube channel Flemishdog uploaded the isolated Magnavox segments:

 So we end on an anticlimax, but at least we’ve learned a few things along the way.
 We’ve confirmed the first video game commercial and Frank Sinatra’s lack of involvement in it, plus we’ve gained a better understanding of possible causes of the consumer confusion.
-Or we were the ones who were confused all along?
+Or were we the ones who were confused all along?

 Special thanks to Andrew Borman, Chris Chapman, Frank Cifaldi, and Gus Lanzetta.